Fall 2017; M 6:00-9:00 PM; JH 234

-Any cognitive psychology text (I have a stack to lend).
-You may
+Any cognitive psychology text (I may have some to lend).
+You may be

-stimulus and response.
+between stimulus and response.
 Loosely speaking, we will start

 with getting information into your mind, and we will follow its

 progress from there.
 We will spend a fair amount of time

 discussing the problems associated with trying to observe

 The plan (for each meeting):

 1. Discuss the previous week's readings (related to the previous